comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 Using the `team_values.md` file, use your own creativity to come up with a merge conflict between two team members by changing: (a) the same line of the file; and (b) each a different line of the file.
 This can be just a spelling correction or a small change in wording -- or add a whole new team value!

+**Goal**: The end result should be an updated repository with the conflicting changes resolved.

-Show your legend that you have successfully completed this task before moving on to the next task.
+**Deliverable**: Show your legend that you have successfully completed this task before moving on to the next task.

 ### One quick point on terminology